AurelienGasser/planetocd/README.md

 Contribute
 ----------

 Your contributions are essential!

-See the [Contribution Guide](./CONTRIBUTE.md) for more information.
+See the [Contribution Guide](./CONTRIBUTE.md) for more info.